Oregon Writing Festival

 - Helping to hone students' writing skills

-Or, you can also engage as a Workshop Leader.
-As a Workshop Leader, you prepare a writing activity for a group of 15 - 20 students that takes about 2 - 3 minutes to introduce; the students write for 30 - 35 minutes and then they share their work for 15 - 20 minutes (total session time: 1 hour).
-Workshop Leaders teach two one-hour workshops (sometimes spaced between morning and afternoon) to two different groups of students at one of these grade levels: 4 - 5, 6 - 8, or 9 - 12.
-As a Workshop Leader, you can join us for breakfast and lunch, receive the much-coveted Holy Grail of writing: the Oregon Writing Festival coffee mug, and the chance to hear wonderful keynote authors.
-You can access the Workshop Leader proposal form HERE or contact Maika Yeigh at myeigh@pdx.edu .
+- You can also engage as a Workshop Leader.
+As a Workshop Leader, you prepare a writing activity for a group of 20 students that takes about 2 - 3 minutes to introduce; the students write for 25 - 30 minutes and then they share their work for 25 - 30 minutes (total session time: 1 hour).
+Workshop Leaders teach two one-hour workshops (sometimes spaced between morning and afternoon) to two different groups of students at one of these grade levels: 4 - 5, 6 - 7, or 8 - 12.
+As a Workshop Leader, you can join us for breakfast and lunch, receive the much-coveted Holy Grail of writing: the Oregon Writing Festival coffee mug, and the chance to hear wonderful keynote speakers.

-Workshops are designed for students to write under the guidance of experienced teachers.
-Please prepare a writing activity, introduce it briefly (no more than 2 - 3 minutes), and allow maximum time for students to write; then share their work in a read-around, with brief comments by the Workshop Leader.
+- Workshop Proposal Guidelines: Workshops are designed for students to write under the guidance of experienced teachers.
+Please prepare a writing prompt, introduce it briefly (in no more than 2 - 3 minutes), and allow maximum time for students to write; then share their work in a read-around, with brief comments by the Workshop Leader.
 The purpose of the workshop is to assist and encourage the students' writing.
 They benefit from active involvement in writing.
+Workshop Leader Proposal Form due April 1.

 Adult Workshop

-An adult workshop will be offered for parents and teachers, conducted by Laurie Dougherty (Seaside School District) and Karen Johnson (Tigard-Tualatin School District), both past presidents of OCTE.
+An adult workshop will be offered for parents and teachers, conducted by Karen Johnson (of the Tigard-Tualatin School District), a past president of OCTE.

 Student Writing Sample Guidelines